bazel-contrib/rules_jvm_external/README.md

 compat_repositories()
 ```

-## Exporting and Consuming Artifacts from External Repos
+## Exporting and consuming artifacts from external repositories

 If you're writing a library that has dependencies, you should define a constant that
 lists all of the artifacts that your library requires.
 For example: